 9 Common Mistakes That Can Doom Your Retail Business

-Have you ever visited one of your favorite retailers only to discover an empty store with a For Lease sign posted in the window?
+Have you ever visited one of your favorite retailers only to discover an empty store with a For Lease sign in the window?

 I don’t want that for you, so here are the nine common mistakes that doom a retail business:

 Wrong location.
 Everyone’s heard it a million times.
 Location.
 Location.
 Location.
 But what does that mean exactly?
-Few of us know about correct egress and ingress to a center, traffic patterns, and demographics.
+Few know about correct egress and ingress to a center, traffic patterns, and demographics.
 Fortunately, rents are a good clue.
-Yes, you can save 30% with a location that’s off the main road, but you’ll probably give that 30% back – and more with advertising to try to get them there.
+Yes, you can save 30% with a location off the main road, but you’ll probably give that 30% back – and more with advertising to try to get them there.
 You never want to be 100 feet from success.
 Yes, Starbucks can go about anywhere, but you’re not Starbucks.

 Going it alone.
 While it’s great to have a vision, going it alone is really difficult.
 You can do the jobs of two or three people, but you can’t BE two or three people.
-You need to hire management to help you – whether that is office staff, a store manager, or an assistant.
+You need to hire management to help you – office staff, a store manager, or an assistant.
 You need someone who can help you do those multiple jobs so you don’t burn out, become bitter, stop being customer-focused, and lose that vision to cynicism.

 Not managing the people.
 Your job isn’t to be the boss.
 Your job is to manage and train your people so they do better than you on your sales floor.
 Do that right, and you can build a business that is competitor-proof.
 Miss that opportunity for retail sales training, and they’ll either rob you blind or turn over so quickly that you’ll give up on training them… which is where many retailers find themselves today.
 You need to invest in your people, or they won’t invest their time or loyalty in you… that leads to them not investing in your customers… which leads to that For Lease sign.

 Reliance on sales.
 It's fine to have a sale now and then to clear out merchandise or juice your traffic in a slow period, but constantly using them usually means you feel you have to pay customers to come in.
 You'll never achieve break even if you don't know your margins and costs.
 You have to believe in your products and pricing and train your crew.
-I know one woman restaurant owner who shows her new hires how a simple thing like a ceramic coffee cup if it gets chipped, has to be thrown away.
-That's why they don't stack their cups, saucers, and plates in the sink or they will get chipped, which affects profitability.
+I know one woman restaurant owner who shows her new hires how a simple thing like a ceramic coffee cup, if it gets chipped, has to be thrown away.
+That's why they don't stack their cups, saucers, and plates in the sink, or they will get chipped, which affects profitability.
 See also, 9 Ways To Get Better At Selling

-All signs indicate a continued recovery with strong consumer confidence and a higher stock market.
 Don’t let these mistakes lead you to throw in the towel.

 You can compete!